Audrey Young: Timing of Jami-Lee Ross' departure from Parliament raises questions

 That means Ross will be on leave when the leaker is identified, if that person has been foolish enough to leave a trail – and everything to date suggests the leaker has been foolish enough to be identified.

-National leader Simon Bridges said Jami-Lee Ross's departure it was unrelated to the ongoing leak investigation.
+National leader Simon Bridges said Jami-Lee Ross's departure was unrelated to the ongoing leak investigation.

 • MP's decision came 'out of the blue', says Simon Bridges